 12. Mouthwash

 To neutralize bad breath, dissolve a teaspoon of baking soda in a glass of lukewarm water and use as a gargle and mouthwash.
-This not only freshens breath; it keeps gums healthy, especially if used daily.
+Used daily, this not only freshens breath; it also keeps the gums healthy.

 To make the solution, stir a teaspoon of baking soda into a glass of lukewarm water.